 Visitor centers should be where visitors already are.
 Travelers don’t want to go out of their way – in a city they’re unfamiliar with – to find a welcome center.
 Destinations are starting to install digital kiosks in popular attractions such as hotels, shopping malls and sporting complexes.
 For example, Seneca County set up a digital visitor concierge platform inside of del Lago Resort and Casino.
 Visitors can now plan their next steps by viewing nearby restaurants, shops, and attractions.

 Promoting nearby places is key.
-The Finger Lakes Visitors Connection, the TPA for Ontario County, is focusing on providing high quality, interactive visitor experiences in its gateway hubs or communities.
+The Finger Lakes Visitors Connection, the TPA for Ontario County, created high quality, interactive visitor experiences in its gateway hubs or communities.
 These informative visitor experiences – ranging from signs with a map to digital concierge platforms – promote other gateway hubs in the county.
-This gateway concept not only creates community connections, it fosters extended stays and repeat visitation.
+This gateway concept not only creates community connections, it fosters extended stays and repeat visitation within the county.

-In December 2016, Governor Cuomo announced $55 million in funding to open ten welcome centers across New York State.
+In December 2016, the New York State governor’s office announced $55 million in funding to open ten welcome centers across New York State.
 (The Finger Lakes vacation region is fortunate to have three of these new welcome centers!)
 Each welcome center takes into consideration how travelers want to consume information.
 Visitors want to be entertained.
 They want facts without having to read much.
 Visitor centers are evolving to include high-res photography, videos, hands-on exhibits – even virtual reality.
+The pandemic challenged this further.
+QR codes replaced hard-copy information and high-touch surfaces.
+And tourism partners were required to keep their digital footprint (websites, Google, social media) up to date on current hours and offerings.

-This past December, I Love NY revealed the welcome center at Destiny USA – America’s sixth largest shopping center – in Syracuse, NY.
-This welcome center is themed around outdoor recreation.
-A full-size camper fitted with a large screen plays beautiful drone footage of popular destinations across Central New York.
+Each of these I Love NY welcome centers are created with a theme in mind, promoting the regional history, most popular activity or largest asset.
+For example, the welcome center at Destiny USA – America’s sixth largest shopping center – in Syracuse, NY is themed around outdoor recreation, a popular pastime for those in Central New York.
+A full-size camper fitted with a large screen plays beautiful drone footage of attractions and destinations across the region.
 A screen placed inside of a kayak invites visitors to take a quiz to see what kind of traveler they are.
 Their answers then suggest area attractions that fit the visitor’s personality.

 Additional activities encourage visitors to stay longer and learn more.
 I Love NY’s welcome centers also have artifact displays to showcase historically and regionally significant items, and a Taste NY Market to highlight locally-made food and gifts.
-The welcome center opening in Geneva, NY will have a wine tasting area to highlight the Finger Lakes wine region.
+The welcome center located in Geneva, NY honors the Finger Lakes region with a “wine and water” theme, serving wine and craft beverages from area producers.

 What comes next?